 Last but not the least: Institutes need to work out their career progression requirements in accord with their ground realities.
 To be more specific: for most faculty members research progress and output depends fairly strongly on (a) lab infrastructure provided to them and (b) Masters and PhD students working with them.
 If an institute doesn't invest sufficiently in establishing research labs and/or does not have a well established post-graduate program (or is unable to attract quality post-graduate students) then this needs to be accounted for when making decisions on career progression.
 Prospective as well as present faculty members need to feel assured on this front.

-If government as well as private institutions across the country start matching what they offer in terms of work conditions, salaries and job security with what elite institutes offer we might start seeing a wider spread of good academics thus making them accessible to a wider range of students.
+If government as well as private institutions across the country start matching what they offer in terms of work conditions, salaries and job security with at least what elite institutes such as IITs offer we might start seeing a wider spread of good academics thus making them accessible to a wider range of students.